Wooden and Porcelain House Wiring Cleats

 Go to 1-Wire Cleat Photos

 The Electrical Age was born in 1881 when Thomas Edison invented the incandescent lamp.
 The history of electric power transmission can be found in my book, Multipart Porcelain Insulators, 2nd edition.
 Porcelain wiring cleats were not used in the very early days of house wiring.
 They simply strung insulated-covered wires along the walls using wooden knobs and blocks of wood to attach the wires and ran them to the center of the room to drop a light down from the ceiling.
 Houses often only had one light bulb per room and only the important rooms had a need for expensive light bulbs.
 It was more of a novelty.
-Electricity quickly caught one and prices of bulbs, wiring, and electric power dropped allowing more and more people to afford the luxury of electric light.
+Electricity quickly caught on and prices of bulbs, wiring, and electric power dropped allowing more and more people to afford the luxury of electric light.
 Wooden cleats, knobs, light bulb holders, and other wooden electrical devices were widely used and often resulted in fires from the early use of electricity.
 In less than 10 years it became obvious that electric power and light bulbs were something more than a fad.
 By 1891, the insurance companies refused to tolerate wooden wiring devices because of the fire hazard.
 Porcelain wiring devices had to be used to get insurance.
 The produced a huge demand for porcelain wiring devices with several manufacturers offering to meet the demand.
 The National Board of Fire Underwriters founded the Underwriters' Laboratories, Inc. (UL) in 1894 to formulate safety standards for the industry and in 1897, the first National Electrical Code was published.
 Here are a few wooden wiring devices from my collection.

 In more wealthy homes and offices, house wiring was hidden behind moldings.
 Grooves were cut in the base molding for the wires and simply covered with a decorative cap.